methodbox/rpi-express-api/README.md

 ```

 ## Run as sudo
-This needs to be run on the Raspberry Pi, and as of now you need to run it using `sudo`
+This needs to be run on the Raspberry Pi, and as of now you need to run it using `sudo`.

 ```bash
 cd rpi-express-api